pathei-kosmos/tf-lab-04/README.md

 ---

 :information_source: **Note:** *Since [the VMs password variable is protected](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables), Terraform will prompt you for its value during each operation.
 Create a ```.tfvars``` file [to set its default value](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables#set-values-with-a-tfvars-file).*

-*For simplicity's sake VMs passwords have been defined in the ```variables.tf``` file, but in production you want to [protect your sensitive variables](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables).*